fbpx Skip to content

 We placed the economic argument for clean air front and centre in the post-COVID recovery.
 Our work with Dalberg found that dirty air costs the Indian economy $95 billion per year.
 It’s a similar story in the UK: our work with CBI found that the UK would benefit from $1.6 billion every single year if it achieved clean air, and that excludes the savings to the NHS and social care.
 In the run up to COP27, our research on Africa’s fastest growing cities revealed that clean air could unlock $20billion for Lagos, Cairo, Johannesburg and Accra.

 We exposed the stark gap in financing for the air pollution crisis.
-Our fourth The State of Air Quality Funding report revealed that just 0.5% of international development funding and less than 0.1% of philanthropic foundation funding went to clean air initiatives between 2015 and 2020.
+Our sixth The State of Air Quality Funding report revealed that just 1% of international development funding and less than 3% of international public climate finance went to clean air initiatives between 2018 and 2022.
+Between 2015 and 2020, less than 0.1% of philanthropic funding was targeted to clean air.

 video views of our flagship air quality funding report

-more international development funding went to fossil fuel projects than air quality projects, our research reveals
+more funding from international development donors went to fossil fuel projects in the year 2021-22, our research reveals

 We strengthened the movement for clean air

-We are the largest global philanthropic donor dedicated to tackling air pollution, having raised $59m of direct funding to our pooled fund.
+We are the largest global philanthropic donor dedicated to tackling air pollution, having raised $157m of direct funding.
 On top of the funding we raised ourselves, we leveraged and influenced funding with partners to scale up pilot projects.
-Overall we’ve catalysed over $135 million to tackle air pollution across the globe.
-We’ve funded 234 different projects since our inception, from community-led organisations to big strategic partners.
+Overall we’ve catalysed over $100 million to tackle air pollution across the globe.
+We’ve funded over 300 projects since our inception, from community-led organisations to big strategic partners.

 We drove private sector action on clean air

+Alliance members made tangible progress on mitigating their climate impact.
+For example, A.P Moller-Maersk, launched the first of 19 planned green methanol ships, reducing Maersk’s annual greenhouse gas emissions by approximately 450,000 tons CO2e per year on a fuel lifecycle basis.
 The alliance launched a ground-breaking guide on how to measure air pollution across businesses’ value chains.
 It also produced a business case toolkit to encourage other companies to follow suit.
 We also supported national level activities with businesses.
-Through a grant to the Lewiatan business coalition in Poland, we secured commitments from over 20 companies to collaborate on reducing air pollution in their operations.
-In India, our work with the Confederation of Indian Industry built support among 100 CEOs and developed an interactive website with case studies showcasing best practice.
+In India, our work with the Confederation of Indian Industry built support among over 100 CEOs and developed an interactive website with case studies showcasing best practice.

 catalysed for clean air